International Agency for the Prevention of Blindness: Purposes

 The IAPB is an implementing and advocacy NGO.
 It advocates globally for eye health to encourage the attention and resources needed to achieve universal access to eye care.
 It builds partnerships to generate change at local and international level, and provides information on eye health to enable the development of good policy and practice, including publishing resources in journal, books and a website.

 Organisational members

+It has over 150 members, mainly NGOs and civil society, corporate organisations, professional bodies and research institutions who are working in the prevention of blindness.